SSSSam141/fastjson/Report- assignment1.md

 + Fastjson, a library taht can be used to convert Java Objects into their JSON representation, is able to convert Json string to an equivalent Java object.

-+ Fastjson contain 14 packages ro provide the best performance on the server-side and android client and simeple toJSONString() and parseObject() methods to convert Java objects to JSONand vice versa.
++ Fastjson contain 14 packages ro provide the best performance on the server-side and android client and simeple toJSONString() and parseObject() methods to convert Java objects to JSON and vice versa.
 Also, it allows pre-existing unmodifiable objects to be converted to and form JSON and custom presentations for objects.

   ![image-20220202153119167](/Users/sam/Library/Application Support/typora-user-images/image-20220202153119167.png)